isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/project-online-service-description/core-services-functionality.md

 ## <a name="active-directory-integration"></a>Active Directory integration

-Active Directory centralise la gestion des autorisations et des informations d'identification des utilisateurs pour les administrateurs.
-En intégrant Active Directory avec Project, les utilisateurs et les groupes dans Active Directory sont synchronisés dans Project Online ou Project Server 2013.
-Pour plus d'informations, consultez la rubrique [Gérer la synchronisation des groupes de sécurité avec Active Directory dans Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=402631).
+Active Directory provides a central location for administrators to manage user credentials and permissions.
+Active Directory integration with Project means that users and groups in Active Directory are synchronized in Project Online or Project Server 2013.
+See [Manage security group synchronization with Active Directory in Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=402631).

 ## <a name="administration-deployment-and-extensibility"></a>Administration, déploiement et extensibilité

-Project Online et Project Server 2013 proposent aux administrateurs des fonctionnalités qui leur permettent de planifier, d'installer, de configurer, de maintenir et de développer Project.
-Pour plus d'informations, consultez la rubrique [Nouveautés de Project Server 2013 pour les professionnels de l'informatique](https://go.microsoft.com/fwlink/p/?LinkId=272017).
+Project Online and Project Server 2013 provide features for administrators to plan, install and configure, maintain and extend Project.
+See [What's new for IT pros in Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=272017).

 ## <a name="getting-started"></a>Prise en main